dambor/devplatform/tmc-tutorial.md

 > info
   debug
 ```
+4. Choose your credential:

 ```
 ?
 Select default credential  [Use arrows to move, type to filter]
 ```
+5. Choose the region you want your cluster to be deployed:

 ```
 ?
 Select default region  [Use arrows to move, type to filter]
 > us-east-1